ABC Books

 Looping

-Looping -- when a teacher moves with his or her students to the next grade level rather than sending them to another teacher at the end of the school year -- is a phenomenon that is growing in popularity.
+In looping, a teacher moves with his or her students to the next grade level rather than sending them to another teacher at the end of the school year.
 What are the benefits and disadvantages and looping?

 Mini Whiteboards

-Individual student whiteboards are the 21st-century version of the chalk slates used by students in colonial times.
-The whiteboards provide a great way to actively involve students in the learning process -- and a terrific tool for immediate feedback and assessment.
+Individual student whiteboards provide a great way to actively involve students in the learning process -- and a terrific tool for providing immediate feedback and assessment.

 Motivation

-Teachers motivate students who are not intrinsically motivated to learn by engaging their interest, demonstrating the relevance of what they're learning, displaying enthusiasm for what we're teaching; establishing challenging, but achievable goals, and employing a variety of instructional strategies.
+Teachers motivate students by engaging their interest, demonstrating the relevance of what they're learning, displaying enthusiasm; and establishing challenging, but achievable goals.

 Multiple Intelligences